 Age-related macular degeneration (AMD) is the most common form of macular degeneration and is the term given to ageing changes without any other obvious cause that occurs in the central area of the retina (macula).
-It is a painless eye condition that generally leads to the gradual impairment of vision but can sometimes cause a rapid reduction in vision.
+It is a painless eye condition that generally leads to the gradual impairment of vision, but can sometimes cause a rapid reduction in vision.
 AMD may be an incidental finding on a routine visit to the optometrist or people may present with difficulty in performing daily activities such as driving, reading and recognising faces.

 AMD may be classified according to the stage of disease progression into early, intermediate and late.
-Late AMD can be further classified as either neovascular 'wet' AMD or advanced geographical atrophy 'dry' AMD.
-Geographical atrophy may occur at the intermediate stage but is not considered to be late AMD until atrophic changes affect the fovea.

-Consequences of this condition can be severe: AMD is the most common cause of visual impairment in the developed world and the Royal National Institute of Blind People reports that AMD is the most common cause of certification for vision impairment.
-In 1 Australian cohort study of people with early stage AMD, the risk of progression to intermediate or advanced AMD within 5 years was 17%, and lesions regressed in 8% of people.
+Late AMD can be further classified as either 'wet' AMD (neovascular) or 'dry' AMD (advanced geographic atrophy).
+Geographic atrophy may occur at the intermediate stage but is not considered to be late AMD until atrophic changes affect the fovea.
+Consequences of this condition can be severe: AMD is the most common cause of visual impairment in the developed world and the Royal National Institute of Blind People (RNIB) reports that AMD is the most common cause of certification for vision impairment.
+In 1 Australian cohort study of people with early stage AMD, the risk of progression to intermediate or advanced AMD within 5 years was 17%.
+Lesions appeared to have improved and regressed in 8% of people.

-Wet AMD can develop very suddenly but can be treated if caught early; therefore fast referral to a hospital specialist is essential.
-In people with untreated wet AMD, who are not already visually impaired or blind, over half will become visually impaired or blind within 3 years.
-In American studies, more than 50% of patients treated for wet AMD failed to maintain near normal vision in their first affected eye following 2 years of treatment.
-People who developed wet AMD in their second affected eye maintained near normal vision in that eye over 90% of the time.
+Neovascular AMD can develop very suddenly but can be treated if caught early; therefore fast referral to a hospital specialist is essential.
+In people with untreated neovascular AMD, who are not already visually impaired or blind, over half will become visually impaired or blind within 3 years.
+In American studies, more than 50% of patients treated for neovascular AMD failed to maintain near normal vision in their first affected eye after 2 years of treatment.
+People who developed neovascular AMD in their second affected eye maintained near normal vision in that eye over

+90% of the time.
 The better outcome of the second affected eye is likely because of increased monitoring that occurs during treatment of the first affected eye.
 This finding reflects the importance of early detection and treatment.

-Dry AMD is the more common type of AMD.
+Geographic atrophy is the more common type of AMD.
 It usually develops very slowly and causes a gradual change in the central vision.
-Dry AMD usually takes a number of years to get to its final stage and there is currently no proven treatment.
+Geographic atrophy usually takes a number of years to get to its final stage and there is currently no proven treatment.
 Three lines of visual acuity are lost in 31% of people within 2 years of diagnosis, and in 53% of people within 4 years.

-Currently, the exact cause for AMD is not known but factors such as age, ethnicity (higher in people of white and Chinese ethnicity), diet and nutrition, genetics and smoking are thought to affect the risk of developing the disease.
+Currently, the exact cause for AMD is not known but factors such as age, family origin (prevalence is higher in people of white and Chinese family origin), diet and nutrition, genetics, and smoking are thought to affect the risk of developing the disease.

 Socioeconomic factors also may result in later presentation and poorer outcomes.
-A qualitative study found that cost was perceived as a significant barrier to accessing sight tests.
+A qualitative study found that cost was seen as a significant barrier to accessing sight tests.